newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Remove Public Court Records in New Mexico?

-In New Mexico, public court records can be removed by expungement, which means the court will remove the records from public access.
-As provided by the Criminal Record Expungement Act, non-conviction records can be expunged one year from the disposition date.
-Conviction records of eligible offenses can be expunged after a waiting period, provided that the record holder has completed all sentence requirements, including payment of all fees or fines.
-The record holder must not have any pending or ongoing criminal charges.
+In New Mexico, public court records may be removed by expungement, which means the court may remove the records from public access.
+As provided by the Criminal Record Expungement Act, non-conviction records may be expunged one year from the disposition date.
+Conviction records of eligible offenses may also be expunged after a waiting period, provided the record holder has completed all sentence requirements, including payment of all fees or fines.
+The record holder should not have any pending or ongoing criminal charges.
 The waiting times for the expungement of conviction records are as follows:

 • Two years for misdemeanors and municipal ordinance violations